-If special accommodations are required, those requests must be received at the ABOG office no later than December 18, 2019.
+If special accommodations are required, those requests must be received at the ABOG office no later than the close of the application period.
 It may not be possible to accommodate requests received after that date.
 See Appendix A for information for disabilities.
 See Appendix B for information for lactating candidates.